greim/motel/readme.md

 ## The Data Vacancy Pattern

-The data vacancy pattern addresses the question of how to handle data-fetching in an app.
+The data vacancy pattern addresses the question of how to handle data-fetching in a Flux-style app.
 It does so by treating the rendered UI as the system of record for fetch-needs.

 We'll use the Elm architecture as an example, since it's a good distillation of Flux, and also provided the inspiration for Redux.
 An Elm app consists of model, view, and update components.